 Michael and I volunteer a lot.
 We signed up to volunteer at our neighborhood cleanup.
 The organizers needed help with the bicycles.
 Since we knew how to fix them, we knew we could do the job, which was to tear down most of the bicycles and recover the scrap metal.
 Many of the bicycles that came in only needed minor repairs to make them road worthy.
 We thought of Zeek, and realized that some of the bicycles we were tearing apart were better than his.
 We managed to squirrel away a couple of bikes and some spare parts to keep the bikes in good repair.
 Then we fixed a bicycle to give to Zeek.
 I wish I had a picture of his face on that special day.

 The gift of that one bicycle has grown into Mr. Michael Recycles Bicycles.
 We go to various community recycling centers and collect the bicycles that people are discarding.
 Those that are beyond repair we tear apart, but we salvage as many parts from them as possible and use them to repair other bicycles.
-So far this year we have given away over 275 bicycles to a very diverse group of recipients.
 Since we started this work in 1998, we estimate that we have given away over 6000 bicycles, and kept the metal from several thousand bicycles from going into a landfill!

 Although we do sell some bicycles, our primary focus is on giving away bicycles.
-Among our recipients are low-income children in St. Paul schools, college students (many from foreign countries), new immigrants, neighbors, residents of half-way houses, and even homeless people.
+Among our recipients are low-income children and adults, college students (many from foreign countries), new immigrants, neighbors, residents of half-way houses, and even homeless people.
 Our bicycles are available to anyone who wants one without regard to socioeconomic status.

 One of our neighbors is a social worker whose clients are homeless.
 He told us that our bicycles have enabled several of his clients to obtain and keep employment and move into their own apartments.
 We also have had the privilege of providing bicycles to needy families at Christmas time.
 Then there was the time we received an adult-sized tricycle that we then gave to a 12-year-old boy with developmental disabilities.
 His foster mom sent us photos of this smiling child riding the tricycle and told us how this gift had changed his life.